Childbirth Injuries Fall Sharply but More Could Be Prevented

 - Injury rates were higher for infants with Medicaid coverage than those with private insurance (1.7 per 1,000 vs. 1.5. per 1,000).

-For more information, go to Potentially Avoidable Injuries to Mothers and Newborns During Childbirth, 2006, Statistical Brief #74 (http://www.hcup-us.ahrq.gov/reports/statbriefs/sb74.jsp).
+This AHRQ News and Numbers is based on data in Potentially Avoidable Injuries to Mothers and Newborns During Childbirth, 2006.
 The report uses statistics from the 2006 Nationwide Inpatient Sample, a database of hospital inpatient stays that is nationally representative of inpatient stays in all short-term, non-Federal hospitals.
 The data are drawn from hospitals that comprise 90 percent of all discharges in the United States and include all patients, regardless of insurance type, as well as the uninsured.
 The report also uses statistics from a special disparities analysis file created from the Healthcare Cost and Utilization Project 2006 State Inpatient Databases.